-As covered in more detail in Section 2f of the main SIP, the Trustee also require the Investment Managers to take ESG factors and climate change risks into consideration within their decision-making as the Trustee believe these factors could have a material financial impact in the long-term.
+As covered in more detail in Section 4 of the DC Section and AVCs SIP, the Trustee also require the Investment Managers to take ESG factors and climate change risks into consideration within their decision-making as the Trustee believe these factors could have a material financial impact in the long-term.
 The Trustee's therefore make decisions about the retention of Investment Managers, accordingly.